-What is a Solar Sales Representative or Assessor?
+What Does it Take to Be a Solar Sales Representative or Assessor?

 Life As a Solar Sales Representative or Assessor: What Do They Do?